 How do you grow your Instagram followers?
 We get asked this all the time.
-After having grown @TheKnot Instagram following to over 1 million couples last year without spending a dime, we learned a lot about what it takes to grow loyal followers that love to engage with our brand on Instagram.
+Having grown @TheKnot Instagram following to over 1 million couples (without spending a dime!), we've learned a lot about what it takes to grow loyal followers that love to engage with our brand on Instagram.

 1. Be public (not private).